MounikaRadha/Project1/readme.md

 frontend -react,ts
 backend -spring booot
 ## overview of usecase
-- student in a website read an article and she likes the line 200 very much
-- but she did not count the line no ,and want the friend to go to directly to that line
-- user can user come to my site , paste the url ,scroll to the desired line
-- it will generate a unique my_url/random_word
-- user gives this to frnd,they paste it in my site
-- it will open site in a new tab or same tab and scrolls to the desired line by say find Element
+- a website in which user can post anything could be spcicific to a village,country,food,technology,person ....
+- the one who initially creates own the enpoint, it could be password protected
+- the latest data will always comes firstll

 ## additionals
 - inclusion of subscriptions